C2SM-RCM/emiproc/joss/paper.md

 with `emiproc` for cities of zurich and basel.

-* [@ponomarev2024estimation] used `emiproc` to nest the zurich city inventory inside the swiss national invenotry around the city boundary
+* [@ponomarev2024estimation] used `emiproc` to nest the zurich city inventory inside the swiss national inventory around the city boundary

 Another python software, `HERMESv3` [@hermesv3_part1], can already process emission data and generate input files for athmospheric transport models.
 However, `HERMESv3` is